bjacob/hip-matmul/README.md

 # Toying with matmuls in HIP

-Just a learning doodle.
-Might grow into a self-contained testbed to study matmul kernels.
+Trying to put together a self-contained testbed for data-tiled matmul kernels using MFMA intrinsics.

 ```
 hipcc matmul.hip -o /tmp/matmul && /tmp/matmul
 ```